Mary Hunter Austin

 Mary Hunter Austin (September 9, 1868 – August 13, 1934) was an American writer.
-One of the early nature writers of the American Southwest, her classic The Land of Little Rain (1903) describes the fauna, flora, and people – as well as evoking the mysticism and spirituality – of the region between the High Sierra and the Mojave Desert of southern California.
+One of the early nature writers of the American Southwest, her classic The Land of Little Rain (1903) describes the fauna, flora, and people of the region between the High Sierra and the Mojave Desert of southern California.

 Early years and education

 Mary Hunter Austin was born on September 9, 1868, in Carlinville, Illinois (the fourth of six children) to Susannah (née Graham) and George Hunter.
 She graduated from Blackburn College in 1888.
 Her family moved to California in the same year and established a homestead in the San Joaquin Valley.

+Marriage

+She married Stafford Wallace Austin on May 18, 1891, in Bakersfield, California.
+He was from Hawaii, a graduate of the University of California, Berkeley, a United States General Land Office employee, and, later, a Potash War lawyer.

 Career

-She married Stafford Wallace Austin on May 18, 1891, in Bakersfield, California.
-He was from Hawaii and a graduate of the University of California, Berkeley.

 For 17 years, Austin made a special study of the lives of the indigenous peoples of the Mojave Desert.
 Her publications set forth the intimate knowledge she thus acquired.
 She was a prolific novelist, poet, critic, and playwright, as well as an early feminist and defender of Native American and Spanish-American rights.

 Austin is best known for her tribute to the deserts of California, The Land of Little Rain (1903).
-Her play, The Arrow Maker, dealing with Indian life, was produced at the New Theatre, (New York) in 1911, the same year she published a rhapsodic tribute to her acquaintance H. G. Wells as a producer of "informing, vitalizing, indispensable books" in the American Magazine.
+Her play The Arrow Maker, dealing with Indian life, was produced at the New Theatre (New York) in 1911, the same year she published a rhapsodic tribute to her acquaintance H. G. Wells as a producer of "informing, vitalizing, indispensable books" in the American Magazine.

 Austin and her husband were involved in the local California Water Wars, after which the water of Owens Valley eventually was drained to supply Los Angeles.
-When their battle was lost, he moved to Death Valley, California.

-She moved to the art colony at Carmel-by-the-Sea, California about 1907.
-There Austin was part of the cultural circle that included Jack London, Ambrose Bierce, Harry Leon Wilson, George Sterling, Nora May French, Arnold Genthe, James Hopper, Alice MacGowan, Gelett Burgess, Sinclair Lewis, and Xavier Martinez.
+When the battle was lost, after the 1906 San Francisco earthquake, Stafford moved to Death Valley and Mary relocated to the art colony at Carmel-by-the-Sea, California.
+There Austin was part of the cultural circle that included Jack London, Ambrose Bierce, Harry Leon Wilson, George Sterling, Nora May French, Arnold Genthe, James Hopper, Alice MacGowan, Joaquin Miller, Gelett Burgess, Sinclair Lewis, and Xavier Martinez.
+Two years after developing a friendship with Austin in 1904, Sterling enticed her to join him in Carmel.